codegenic-works/seleniumgenic/README.md

 # seleniumgenic
 Utilities to improve projects that utilize [selenium-webdriver](https://www.selenium.dev/selenium/docs/api/javascript/index.html).
-Provides foundational classes for Page and Page Component Objects to help modularize and organize code which leads to improved readbility, maintainability, and reusability.
-Also provides other utilies to aid in common tasks/scenarios.
+Provides foundational classes for Page and Page Component Objects to help modularize and organize code which leads to improved readability, maintainability, and reusability.
+Also provides other utilities to aid in common tasks/scenarios.

-Implemented in an unopinionated way providing an an easy to understand and use API.
+Implemented in an un-opinionated way providing an easy to understand and use API.

 # Install